Dublin, Ireland

 NON-UHM STUDENTS (those attending other colleges and universities during the regular school year) must apply for financial aid at their home institutions.

-See the Money Matters & Resources page for a list of possible scholarships.
+See the Money Matters page for a list of possible scholarships.

 Frequently Asked Questions on the Schengen visa-free